MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-spo.md

 ### Share directly with users

-Embed a report within an app, and share it directly with users:
+Embed a report within an app, and share it directly with users.

+> [!NOTE]
-1. The author, who must be a Pro user, creates a report in a workspace.
-To share with *Power BI free users*, the author needs to set the workspace as a *Premium workspace*.
+> - You need a Power BI Pro or Premium Per User (PPU) license to create a report in a workspace.
+> - To share with *Power BI free users*, the workspace needs to be in a *Premium capacity*.

+1. Create a report in a workspace.

-2. The author publishes the app and installs it.
-The author must install the app so it has access to the report URL that's used for embedding in SharePoint Online.
+2. Publish the app and install it.
+You must install the app so it has access to the report URL that's used for embedding in SharePoint Online.

-3. All end users need to install the app too.
+3. All end users need to install the app, too.
 You can also use the **Install app automatically** feature.
-You can enable this feature in the [Power BI admin portal](../admin/service-admin-portal.md), so the app is pre-installed for end users.
+In the Power BI admin portal, admins can enable [pushing apps](../admin/service-admin-portal-content-pack-app.md#push-apps-to-end-users), so the app is pre-installed for end users.

    ![Screenshot of the Power BI admin portal with Install app automatically selected.](media/service-embed-report-spo/install-app-automatically.png)

-4. The author opens the app and goes to the report.
+4. Open the app and go to the report.

-5. The author copies the embedded report URL from the report the app installed.
+5. Copy the embedded report URL from the report the app installed.
 Don't use the original report URL from the workspace.

 6. Create a new team site in SharePoint Online.